TTimo/GtkRadiant/regression_tests/q3map2/disappearing_sliver2/README.txt

 It was discovered that BaseWindingForPlane() in polylib.c did some sloppy mathematics with significant loss of precision.
-Those problems have been addressed in commit revision 371.
+Those problems have been addressed in commits to revisions 371 and 377.

 POSSIBLE SIDE EFFECTS: